shushtain/farba.nvim/README.md

 `farba.nvim` caches themes to shave whopping 42% of total startup time on theme reuse!
 That's about 4 milliseconds, folks.
 The next version will be banana-flavored.

 The cache is stored in `vim.fn.stdpath("cache") .. "/farba.nvim/"`.
-You may clear it by calling:
+You can clear it by calling:

 ```lua
 require("farba").purge()